-Component Description (1) наті HDMI port Connects an optional video or audio device, such as a high- definition television, any compatible digital or audio component, or a high-speed High-Definition Multimedia Interface (HDMI) device.
-(2) ss← USB SuperSpeed port Connects a USB device, provides high-speed data transfer, and (for select products) charges small devices (such as a smartphone) when the computer is on or in Sleep mode.
+Component Description (1) Ą Power connector Connects an AC adapter.
+(2) AC adapter and battery light White: The AC adapter is connected and the battery is fully charged.
+Blinking amber: The AC adapter is disconnected and the battery has reached a low battery level.
+Amber: The AC adapter is connected and the battery is charging.
+Off: The battery is not charging.
+(3) • RJ-45 (network) jack Connects a network cable.
+(4) RJ-45 (network) status lights White: The network is connected.
+Amber: Activity is occurring on the network.
+(5) наті HDMI port Connects an optional video or audio device, such as a high- definition television, any compatible digital or audio component, or a high-speed High-Definition Multimedia Interface (HDMI) device.
+(6) ss 🚭 USB SuperSpeed port with HP Sleep and Charge Connects a USB device, provides high-speed data transfer, and charges small devices (such as a smartphone), even when the computer is off.
 NOTE: Use a standard USB Type-A charging cable or cable adapter (purchased separately) when charging a small external device.
-(3) ssc+4 USB Type-C power connector port, SuperSpeed port, and DisplayPort connector Connects an AC adapter that has a USB Type-C connector, supplying power to the computer and, if needed, charging the computer battery. - and - Connects a USB device, provides high-speed data transfer, and (for select products) charges small devices (such as a smartphone) when the computer is on or in Sleep mode.
+(7) ss ← 4 USB Type-C® SuperSpeed port with HP Sleep and Charge Connects a USB device, provides high-speed data transfer, and charges small devices (such as a smartphone), even when the computer is off.
 NOTE: Use a standard USB Type-C charging cable or cable adapter (purchased separately) when charging a small external device. - and - Connects a display device that has a USB Type-C connector, providing DisplayPort output.
-(4) O Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
-Also connects an optional headset microphone.
-This jack does not support optional standalone microphones.
-WARNING!
-To reduce the risk of personal injury, adjust the volume before putting on headphones, earbuds, or a headset.
-For additional safety information, see the Regulatory, Safety, and Environmental Notices .
-To access this guide: ▲ Type HP Documentation in the taskbar search box, and then select HP Documentation.
-NOTE: When a device is connected to the jack, the computer speakers are disabled.